1957 Uber Cup: Knockout stage

+The United States team with the Uber Cup after winning the inaugural tournament in 1957.

 The following four teams, shown by region, qualified for the 1957 Uber Cup.
 In the semi-finals, the United States defeated India 7–0.
 New Zealand withdrew from the competition, giving Denmark a place in the final.

 The United States and Denmark competed in the final.
 7 matches were played: 3 singles and 4 doubles (2 doubles, then reversed).
 Winning all three of her matches, Judy Devlin led the way to a decisive 6-1 victory for the USA.